 Novak, Serguei (2011) Extreme value methods with applications to finance.
 Monographs on Statistics & Applied Probability .
 CRC Press, Chapman & Hall.
 ISBN 9781439835746

 Extreme value theory (EVT) deals with extreme (rare) events, which are sometimes reported as outliers.
 Certain textbooks encourage readers to remove outliers—in other words, to correct reality if it does not fit the model.
 Recognizing that any model is only an approximation of reality, statisticians are eager to extract information about unknown distribution making as few assumptions as possible.

-|Research Areas:||School of Science and Technology > Design Engineering and Mathematics|
+|Research Areas:||A. > School of Science and Technology > Design Engineering and Mathematics|

-|Deposited On:||13 Dec 2011 06:53|
+|Date Deposited:||13 Dec 2011 06:53|